Leynse/SFINCS/docs/overview.rst

 Often model runtimes are too large to go to very fine resolution modelling because refining a grid size with a factor 2, leads to a 2^3 longer model runtime due to the time step limitation in the CFL-criteria.
 This can be overcome by using a subgrid approach for the continuity update.
 This has the benefit that larger grid domains can be used while keeping accurate results.

 How does it work?
-(TO BE UPDATED)
 ^^^^^^^^^
-he method used in SFINCS is similar to that validated in Volp et al. (2016).
-It is implemented so that subgrid tables are derived in pre-processing that contain relations between the water level and volume for every grid cell.
+The subgrid method implemented so that subgrid tables are derived in pre-processing that contain relations between the water level and volume for every grid cell.
 These tables are derived using high resolution topography and bathymetry data.
 In the SFINCS model itself, these subgrid tables are used to determine an accurate estimation of the water level after calculating fluxes on a coarser grid resolution.
+Additionally, for calculating the fluxes between cells, a representative water depth is determined.
 The makes is possible to compute on a coarser grid resolution (improvement of efficiency) while still detailed information about the local elevation is incorporated when determining corresponding water levels leading to accurate results.

 Increase in computational efficiency?
 ^^^^^^^^^